HyperPerform/hyper-perform-server/README.md

 ##Server

-The server has been developed and tested in the WildFly 10 environment and is largely JavaEE based.
+This project has been developed and tested in the WildFly 10 application server environment and is largely JavaEE based.
 The server runs in the background and is accessed via a front-end such as the web application, communicating via a REST protocol.